freihype/products/projects/industrial-injector/clamping-mechanism/ReadMe.md

 Step 1.
 Input the machine specifications and constraints

 Step 2.
-Generate an initial population and evaluate the goal function.
+Generate an initial population (.csv file) and evaluate the goal function('fitness value').
 A binary population is generated randomly.
 It must be transferred into real numbers before the goal function is calculated.